Compare any two graphics cards:

 Intro

-Compare all that to the GeForce GT 420, which features a clock speed of 700 MHz and a GDDR3 memory frequency of 900 MHz.
-It also uses a 128-bit memory bus, and makes use of a 40 nm design.
-It is made up of 48 SPUs, 8 TAUs, and 4 Raster Operation Units.
+Compare all that to the GeForce GT 420, which comes with a core clock speed of 700 MHz and a GDDR3 memory frequency of 900 MHz.
+It also makes use of a 128-bit memory bus, and makes use of a 40 nm design.
+It is comprised of 48 SPUs, 8 TAUs, and 4 Raster Operation Units.

 Display Graphs